-- In ten years everything has changed none of the men wear wigs. - This is the year Constable displayed Landscape: Noon (The Hay Wain) 'on the line' but it failed to find a buyer. - An alternative view is 'A Shilling Well Laid Out' from 1821.
-Showing men no longer wearing wigs, ladies slim and men in Regency fashions.
+- Tom and Jerry at the Summer Exhibition in 1821. - In ten years everything has changed none of the men wear wigs. - This is the year Constable displayed Landscape: Noon (The Hay Wain) 'on the line' but it failed to find a buyer. - We see ladies slim and men in Regency fashions.
 A wide variety of classes and races and the view that a visit to the Royal Academy was money well spent.
 Notice that the majority of paintings are portraits.
-This image depicts the elegant Corinthian Tom and his protégé, the former rustic Jerry Hawthorn-the two main characters from Pierce Egan's popular journal, Life in London-attending the Annual Exhibition of the Royal Academy.
+This image depicts the elegant Corinthian Tom (centre left) and his protégé, the former rustic Jerry Hawthorn (with his back to us)-the two main characters from Pierce Egan's popular journal, Life in London-attending the Annual Exhibition of the Royal Academy.
 The stories also included Dr Logic.
 Tom and Jerry became bywords in London society and their images appeared on tea trays, snuff boxes, fans, and screens. - People were learning how to look at art for the first time.
 When Tom proposed a visit to the exhibition he said,